zmuhls/ccny-data-science/activities.md

 * **[See here for an example](https://github.com/zmuhls/ccny-coding-portfolio/tree/main)**

 **GitHub Instructions**:
 1. **Create a new repository**: Go to GitHub and create a new repository for your project.
 Name it appropriately, like `social-coding-portfolio`.
-Accept the option to initiate a `README.md`, which should serve as a project overview with an outline of its purpose, its structure, and related information.
+Accept the option to initiate a `README.md`, which should serve as a project overview with an outline of its purpose, its structure, etc.

 2. **Create two folders**: (i) `Notebooks` for Jupyter Notebook files and (ii) `Reflections` for Markdown reflections.
 [Click here](https://stackoverflow.com/questions/12258399/how-do-i-create-a-folder-in-a-github-repository) for guidance on how to set up folders on GitHub.<br>

-3. **Upload reflection and notebook**: Upload each submission as two files (one `.ipynb` in `Notebooks` and one `.md` in `Reflections`) and commit them with semi-descriptive messages.<br>
+3. **Upload reflection and notebook**: Upload each submission as two files — one Jupyter notebook (`.ipynb`) to `Notebooks` and one markdown file (`.md`) to `Reflections`) and commit them with semi-descriptive messages.<br>

+## Assignment Dates & Links

 ### Activity 1: Building Blocks